• Skip to primary navigation

 Jump to Recipe Print Recipe

 Lemon Ginger Cayenne shots are a fiery way to energize yourself and improve immunity.
-This recipe doesn’t need a juicer, only has 3 all-natural ingredients and no sugar added!
+This recipe uses a blender (no juicer required), only has 3 all-natural ingredients and no sugar added!

 These immunity shots are perfect for any circumstance.
 Whether you’re starting to feel sick or like the ingredients, you'll love the benefits!
 And they’re only 23 calories each!